 I’ve summarized a set of critical safeguards that may most benefit small (and mid-sized) businesses.
 The safeguards listed below are organized by the function and appropriate category.

-Identify: “Develop the organization’s understanding to manage security risk to systems, assets, data and capabilities.”
+Identify: “Develop the organization’s understanding to manage security risk to systems, assets, data, and capabilities.”

-2) Governance — businesses should ensure that information security policies and procedures are established.
+2) Governance — businesses should ensure that information security policy and procedures are established.
 Ensure your business is managed and monitored to meet regulatory and legal requirements.
 For example, do your employees and contractors know data protection requirements and their employment obligations in order to protect your customer data and protect the company’s brand.
-Failure to do so, could land your business in legal or regulatory hot water.
+Failure to do so could land your business in legal or regulatory hot water.

-3) Risk Assessment — identify and assess vulnerabilities on the organization’s assets.
+3) Risk Assessment — identify and assess vulnerabilities in the organization’s assets.
 Prioritize fixes and patches of those vulnerabilities by evaluating both internal and external threats, likelihood and impact used to determine risk.
 For example, are vulnerabilities you have identified being exploited in the wild?
 Are they applicable to your web servers or other critical assets?

 6) Data Security — Ensure data-at-rest and data-in-transit are protected.
 For example, encrypt customer or personal data using strong crypto algorithms such as AES-256 for storing personal data or SHA2 for hashing passwords.
 Ensure credentials are encrypted when sent across your network, such as using HTTPS/SSL for securing web logins.
 Keep track of assets when first purchased or added to the network.
 Make sure that your testing environment is separated from your production environment.